-From Gossip Girl to The Breakfast Club, Riverdale to Grease, popular teen films have for decades have reached international acclaim and are multimillion-dollar success stories.
+From Gossip Girl to The Breakfast Club, Riverdale to Grease, for decades popular teen films have reached international acclaim and become multimillion-dollar success stories.
 But behind these cult films lies an issue which is blatantly obvious but rarely discussed – the phenomenon of adults playing teenagers years younger than themselves.
 It may seem like a harmless logistical decision, but the casting choices of the film and TV industry have several detrimental effects on their impressionable target audience of adolescents.

 The actors playing teenagers in the industry are, on average, between 3 and 10 years older than their characters.
 An example of this would be 25-year-old Rachel McAdams playing Regina in Mean Girls, or more egregiously, 33-year-old Stockard Channing playing Rizo in Grease.
 Upon researching this, I was outraged that some of my favourite teen characters were in fact far older than myself.
 I believe that this leads to three main issues.

 Firstly, this negatively impacts ideas about teenage body image, setting unattainably high beauty standards.
 Secondly, this allows characters to partake in inappropriate and over-sexualised behaviour, which becomes seen as acceptable when normalised.
 And thirdly, this decreases the quantity of acting opportunities for actual teenagers in the industry.